nairsatish/SoftwareTutorials/README.md

 # SoftwareTutorials
 These are tutorials made either for the CS 4590 course or for the Neural Modeling manual later on.

+To do:
+Talk about what labs were done in what order in the CS 4590 course in Fall 2023 here:
+Talk about what is on B1 - B3 and how they work.

 B3: